NRCan-IETS-CE-O-HBC/HTAP-projects/README.md

 -  [PCF-1608-ERS-alignment](PCF-1608-ERS-alignment): Examines changes to align 9.36.5 performance path with conventions used in the ENERGUIDE RATING SYSTEM.
 -  [PCF-1617-overheating-risks](PCF-1617-overheating-risks): Proposes a new metric to limit risks of overheating in performance compliance.
 -  [PCF-1617-impact-assessment](PCF-1617-impact-assessment):  Proposes a new metric to limit risks of overheating in performance compliance.
+-  [PCF-1611-impact-assessment](PCF-1611-impact-assessment):  Examines the energy benefits and incremental costs of the new prescriptive requirements.

 ### (Other folders to be added.) ###